Azure/azure-powershell/src/ManagedServices/docs/New-AzManagedServicesAuthorizationObject.md

 # New-AzManagedServicesAuthorizationObject

 ## SYNOPSIS
-Create a in-memory object for Authorization
+Create an in-memory object for Authorization.

 ## SYNTAX